 And unlike the unduly sophisticated electric attempts that pre-dated it, Leo’s guitar was meant to be simple; it had to have a solid body (feedback was a huge problem for electric instruments of the day), one pickup, and a bolt-on neck (for easy removal and servicing).
 Nothing fancy.
 These factors had as much to do with the fact that Leo intended it to be easy to service/maintain as the fact that Leo’s factory didn’t have the machinery or the money to do anything too sophisticated.
 This Spanish-style guitar had to be made using the same tools and machines that were making Fender’s lap steels.

 So it was that in the winter of 1949-’50, design began in earnest.
-The shape of the guitar was worked up by George Fullerton, who Leo had hired to help repair amps and lap steels in his shop.
+The shape was created by George Fullerton, who Le hired to help repair amps and lap steels in his shop.
 Fullerton’s original concept, devised after playing a lap steel-like instrument Leo built to help test a pickup, has been maintained since its inception; a simple shape, with the trademark single cutaway on the treble side.

 A prototype made in 1949 looks very much like a Tele of 2002, save for one key feature – the headstock.
 Though Leo would quickly come to favor six-on-a-side tuners, the proto retained its precedent lap steel headstock, with three Kluson tuners on each side.